FDio/vpp/docs/gettingstarted/developers/fib20/graphs.rst

 parent object must extend to the lifetime of its children.
 If the control plane removes a parent object before its children, then the parent must remain, in an **incomplete** state, until the children are themselves removed.
-Likewise if a child is created before its parent, the parent is completed in an *incomplete* state.
+Likewise if a child is created before its parent, the parent is created in an *incomplete* state.
 These incomplete objects are needed to maintain the graph dependencies.
 Without them when the parent is added finding the affected children would be search through many databases for those children.
 To extend the lifetime of parents all children thereof